rickymaciel/login-sass/README.md

 ## Security

-If you discover a security vulnerability regarding LiderApp, please email the team via rmacielb3@gmail.com.
+If you discover a security vulnerability regarding login-sass, please email the team via rmacielb3@gmail.com.
 All security vulnerabilities will be addressed immediately.

 ## License